geoloqi/geoloqi-simplegeo-import/README.md

 # Geoloqi's SimpleGeo Import Tool - Transfer your data out of SimpleGeo and into Geoloqi with one command!
-This tool will let you automatically transfer SimpleGeo data over to Geoloqi.
-It makes Geoloqi Layers for each Simplegeo Layer, and converts Records to Geoloqi Places for each of the layer!
+This tool will allow you to transfer your SimpleGeo Storage data over to Geoloqi.
+It makes Geoloqi Layers for each SimpleGeo Layer, and converts Records to Geoloqi Places for each of the layers.

 All you need to run the command is a Geoloqi Access Token, and the SimpleGEO OAuth Key and Secret.
 You can sign up for a Geoloqi account at [The Geoloqi Web Site](https://geoloqi.com) and retrieve your access token from the [Geoloqi Developers site](https://developers.geoloqi.com).

-This script is provided as an executable via rubygems, which means it runs on any Mac OSX computer out-of-the-box (and on any Windows/Linux machines with ruby available).
+This script is provided as an executable via Rubygems, which means it runs on any Mac OSX computer out-of-the-box (and on any Windows/Linux machines with ruby available).

 ## Installation
+Open up a terminal and run this in the command line:

-    gem install geoloqi-simplegeo-import
+    $ gem install geoloqi-simplegeo-import

 ## Usage
+Run the script from the command line:

     $ geoloqi-simplegeo-import YOUR_GEOLOQI_ACCESS_TOKEN YOUR_SIMPLEGEO_OAUTH_KEY YOUR_SIMPLEGEO_OAUTH_SECRET

 The script will output information on the transferred data, and give you a link to our Layer Editor so you can see and edit your Layers and Places (we have a GUI interface for your data!).